 In some provinces, real estate agents may require that you sign a Buyer Representation Agreement.
-This is a binding agreement for a given period of time that ensures that the agent you are working with can represent you in your purchase and be compensated for doing so.
+This is a binding agreement for a given period of time that ensures that the agent you are working with can represent you for your purchase and be compensated for doing so.
 Before you sign a Buyer Representation Agreement, review the terms of the agreement to confirm you are comfortable with it.

-How can a mortgage specialist help me?
+How can an RBC® Mortgage Specialist help me?

-Working with an RBC Royal Bank® mortgage specialist has a number of advantages, especially if you are a first-time home buyer.
-RBC Royal Bank mortgage specialists have access to the entire RBC® network of resources to draw from on your behalf.
+Working with an RBC Mortgage Specialist has a number of advantages, especially if you are a first-time home buyer.
+RBC Mortgage Specialists have access to the entire RBC network of resources to draw from on your behalf.
 They'll not only help with your pre-approval but also look at your whole financial picture and provide personalized advice based on your needs.
 That includes reviewing your mortgage options with you and making sure you get the mortgage that's right for you.

 This will allow you to shop with confidence.
-Once your mortgage specialist says you are pre-approved, you are - no last-minute surprises to worry about!
+Once your Mortgage Specialist says you are pre-approved, you are - no last-minute surprises to worry about!